 This post may contain affiliate links.
 If you make a purchase by clicking on these links, I may earn a small commission at no extra cost to you.
 Read the disclaimer for more information.

-I didn’t really know a lot about Nong Khiaw, all I had really seen about it was the amazing photos of a river surrounded in jungle, with huge limestone karsts surrounding it.
+I didn’t really know a lot about Nong Khiaw, Laos.
+All I had really seen about it was the amazing photos of a river surrounded by jungle, with huge limestone karsts surrounding it.
 That was enough for me to want to visit.

 I left Luang Prabang in the morning in a minivan, along with a few like minded travellers.
 Right on Laos time, we departed around an hour after the scheduled time.
 Along the way we picked up and dropped off random locals and/or packages, something that I was getting quite used to in Laos.